david-simoes-93/ArcadePi/README.md

 # ArcadePi
-A system to play MS-DOS, Sega, Win98 or any other videogame using arcade controllers and a DYI arcade station!
+A system to play MS-DOS, Sega, Win98, GameBoy, or any other videogame using arcade controllers and a DYI arcade station!

 If you plan on using Arcade controls, start by installing [QJoyPad 4.1.0](http://qjoypad.sourceforge.net/#download).